dpranke/glop/README.rst

 It is intended to provide several different things:

-1. A tool and with a friendly command line interface for searching for things a la grep, and transforming them a la sed, awk, perl -e and so forth.
+1. A tool with a friendly command line interface for searching for things a la grep, and transforming them a la sed, awk, perl -e and so forth.

 2. Libraries in several languages to match the functionality of that tool.